Updated March 15, 2023

 One of the main reasons Python has been gaining so much popularity is its ease and simplicity among the programmers and its agility and ability to quickly combine and integrate with the top-performing algorithms, typically written in Fortran or C language.
 Furthermore, with the advent and sharp advancement of data science, predictive modeling, and machine learning, Python developers’ increasing demand is rising exponentially.
 Therefore, it is being used significantly in web development, data mining, scientific computing etc.

 2. R programming

-One other popular programming language which has come into play is the scala functional programming language which was based mainly on a deal with Apache spark and its working, enabling it to work faster and thereby optimizing performance.
+One other popular programming language that has come into play is the scala functional programming language, which was based mainly on a deal with Apache spark and its working, enabling it to work faster and optimize performance.
 This one is again an open-source and a general-purpose programming language which directly runs on top of JVM.
 This is mainly associated with Big data and Hadoop and therefore works well when the use case is about large volumes of data.
-It is a strongly typed language and therefore becomes easy to deal with kind of a language among the programmers.
-Because of its support with the JVM or the Java Virtual Machine, it allows the interoperability with Java language as well and therefore scala can be known to be a very strong general-purpose programming language and thereby becoming one among the top choices in the field of data science.
+It is a strongly typed language and therefore becomes easy to deal with a language among the programmers.
+Moreover, its support with the JVM or the Java Virtual Machine allows interoperability with Java language.
+Therefore, the scale can be a powerful general-purpose programming language, thereby becoming one of the top choices in this field.

-Structured Query Language or SQL (as popularly abbreviated) is the core of databases and backend systems and is among the most popular languages in the field of data science.
+Structured Query Language or SQL (as popularly abbreviated) is the core of databases and backend systems and is among the most popular languages in data science.
 It is used well in querying and editing information which is typically stored in relational databases.
 It is also mainly used for keeping and fetching data for decades.